brillout/wildcard-api/docs/faq.template.md

 const endpoints = require('wildcard-api/client');

-// The backend power is one JavaScript function away endpoints.iHavePower();
+// The entire backend power is one JavaScript function away endpoints.iHavePower();
 ~~~

-The whole power of the backend is at disposal while developing the frontend.
+The whole power of the backend is at your disposal while developing your frontend.
 For example,
-any SQL/ORM query can be used to retrieve and mutate data.
+you can use any SQL/ORM you want to retrieve and mutate data.
-That's arguably more powerful than GraphQL.
+That's more powerful than GraphQL.

 The distinctive difference is that,
 from the perspective of a third party,
-the API is set in stone
+your API is set in stone
-but,
+whereas,
-from the frontend development perspective,
+from the perspective of your frontend development,
-the API can be modified at will.
+you can modify your own API at will.
-(Note that RPC assumes that the API can be modified and re-deployed at the whim of the frontend development,
-which we talk about at !VAR|LINK SYNC_DEPLOY)

 !INLINE ./snippets/section-footer.md #faq --hide-source-path